How to boost your organisational problem-solving ability – part 1/9 – Introduction

 A root cause is easy to solve, because it is not rocket science.

-But, not even rocket science can solve a symptom.
+But, not even rocket science can solve an effect.

 This is the reason to ask the necessary and important why many times, when we have any problem, organisational or not.
 Since if we do not find and solve the root cause(s), we have symptoms that we cannot foresee not even with products that are “only” complicated, but especially not in an organisation, since it is a complex adaptive system.
 This is the reason to the “(Sic)” above, because a method, best practice, or any improvement technique that is trying to solve organisational symptoms, can never work, meaning that the explanation of the inventor consequently must be wrong***.

-And the quote above also gives us the following; since the root causes give all the symptoms, it implies that the true solutions are easily understood, and if they are difficult, they won’t do the job.
-So, watch out when someone comes with a solution that is trying to solve a problem without asking why the problem exist, since this directly leads to sub-optimisation, and here the MECE technique is a good (read bad) example.
-Now the acceptance level for some of you has been pushed to the limit, or maybe already been passed, meaning that it is hard times, since your patterns of thought need to be changed.
+And the quote above also gives us the following; since the root causes give all the symptoms, it implies that the true solutions are easily understood, and if they are not, they won’t do the job.
+So, watch out when someone comes with a solution that is trying to solve a problem without asking why the problem exist, since this directly leads to sub-optimisation, and here the MECE technique is a good (read: many times a bad) example.
+Now the acceptance level for some of you has been pushed to the limit, or maybe already passed it, meaning that it is hard times, since your patterns of thought need to be changed.
 But do not worry, I will guide you gently through this series, moving your acceptance level bit by bit, but sometimes passing it without you sensing it.
-And do not forget that the true solution, the what, is easily understood, meaning that making an implementation of the how then is straightforward for any company, knowing already its own business best.
+And do not forget that the solution of the true what, is easily understood, meaning that making an implementation of the how is then straightforward for any company, knowing already its own business best.
 Think carefully about this, since the implications are mind-blowing when any company is fully in charge itself of understanding why and how to change the way of working to become awesome.

-But the above quote does not imply, that the root causes are easy to find, especially if no one ever asks the question why, to find them, which as stated before, has been unrevealed for more than half a century.
-This will also be further elaborated on later in the series.
+But the above quote does not imply, that the root causes in the organizations are easy to find, especially if no one ever asks the question why, to find them, which as stated before, which means enormous unrevealed potential for our organizations to flourish.

 Now you have the understanding why it will be easy to understand this series, since it will go for the root causes, nothing else.
 Of course, we sometimes, as will be explained, need to consider taking care about the symptoms as well, since they are already a fact and the easiest example is that we need to wipe up the oil under a leaking machine.
-In organisations for example, people that got sick from stress is one symptom that need to be taken care of as well, not only the root causes for it.
-But many times, in organisations, unfortunately, only the symptom is taken care of, meaning that the person will not get long-term healthy and more people will to get sick.
+In organisations for example, people that got sick from stress is one symptom that need to be taken care of as well, not only the root causes for it, since without knowing the root caues(s), the risk is high that next person put at the same position sooner or laste also will get sick.
+But many times, in organisations, unfortunately, only the symptom is taken care of, meaning that the person will have problems to recover and probably get long-term unhealthiness, and more people after that will get sick too.

 This series has a great connection to these words of the pre-complexity guru Dr. Russell Ackoff in the 1990s [4], where he is denying the obvious things that people do not want to prove.
 Here is one of them: